razum2um/sabre/README.md

 # Sabre - Ruby API for Sabre Web Services

 **Sabre** is a ruby wrapper for Sabre Web Services SOAP/XML.

-aims to be as flexible as possible while helping you with powerful components to create your forms.
-The basic goal of SimpleForm is to not touch your way of defining the layout, letting you find the better design for your eyes.
-Most of the DSL was inherited from Formtastic, which we are thankful for and should make you feel right at home.
+It aims to provide a ruby-like way of searching and booking hotels in Sabre's Travel network.

 ## Installation